Frequently Asked Questions on the ACT and SAT Tests & Prep Courses

-The SAT is a national college admission examination that consists of subject area tests in Mathematics, Reading, Writing and Language (which includes a n optional essay).
+The SAT is a national college admission examination that consists of subject area tests in Mathematics, Reading, Writing and Language (which includes an optional essay).
 SAT results are accepted by all U.S. colleges and universities.
 Actual testing time is 3 hours and 50 minutes (including the essay).

 The ACT is a national college admission examination that consists of subject area tests in English, Mathematics, Reading, Science, and an optional essay.
-The ACT is an alternative to the SAT, and results accepted by all U.S. colleges and universities.
+The ACT is an alternative to the SAT, and results are accepted by all U.S. colleges and universities.
 Actual testing time is 3 hours and 35 minutes (including the essay).

 What is a good score on the SAT or ACT?

 There is no such thing as a good score or a bad score on the SAT or ACT.
-Every score needs to be judged versus how it compares to your GPA and to the median scores of students accepted by the colleges that you want to attend.
+Every score needs to be judged on how it compares to your GPA and to the median scores of students accepted by the colleges that you want to attend.